Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: SI: Analysis of data

 \subsection{Additional summaries}

-For each taxon for which $\beta_j$ is identifiable (i.e., taxa in the mock community), our model produces a point estimate $\hat{\beta}_j$, as show in table \ref{karstens_beta} above.
+For each taxon for which $\beta_j$ is identifiable (i.e., taxa in the mock community), our model produces a point estimate $\hat{\beta}_j$, as shown in table \ref{karstens_beta}.
 (The reference taxon, \textit{L. fermentum}, for which we enforce identifiability constraint $\beta_j = 0$, is excluded.)
 On the basis of this model, we estimate that in an equal mixture of \textit{E. coli} and our reference taxon, \textit{L. fermentum} sequenced by the method used by \citet{karstens2019controlling}, we expect on average to observe $\text{exp}(-0.20) \approx 0.82$ \textit{E. coli} reads for each \textit{L. fermentum} read.
 In an equal mixture of \textit{S. aureus} and \textit{L. fermentum} similarly sequenced, we expect on average to observe $\text{exp}(-3.05) \approx 0.047$ reads for each \textit{L. fermentum} read.
-As only two samples were treated as known in our analysis, we do not attempt to quantify uncertainty around these point estimates.